-For DUI blood test result to have any evidence value in court, a proper chain of custody must be kept.
+For DUI blood test results to have any evidence value in court.
+To clarify and completely understand, prosecutors should follow the chain of custody.

-The prosecution must lay a proper foundation in order to admit blood test results in court.
+The prosecution must lay a proper foundation in order to admit the DUI blood test results in court.
 For a sample to be admissible, the prosecution bears the burden of establishing:

 - Person who drew the blood